aiven/devportal/docs/platform/howto/use-aws-privatelinks.rst

    | Note that for fault tolerance, you should specify a subnet ID for
      each availability zone in the region.
-The security groups determine the instances that are allowed to connect to the endpoint network interfaces created by AWS into the specified sub-nets.
+The security groups determine the instances that are allowed to connect to the endpoint network interfaces created by AWS into the specified subnets.
    | Alternatively, you can create the VPC endpoint in the AWS web
      console under **VPC** > **Endpoints** > **Create endpoint** .
 See the `AWS